rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   names(table(x))[table(x)==max(table(x))]
   ```

-  Your result should be: 3
+  Your result should be: 3.
+This indicates that most number of customers have three dependents.

 14. Statistical exploration: Check percentiles (this may be useful to identify outlier limits)